 University Teaching Experience

-I have devised, taught, and assessed tutorial and seminar courses at the University of Oxford, Fordham University (London Centre), and Syracuse University (London Centre) on topics including:
+I have devised, taught, and assessed tutorial and seminar courses at the University of Oxford, Goldsmiths College, University of London, the University of West London, Fordham University (London Centre), and Syracuse University (London Centre) on topics including:

 – Modernisms and Modernity